M7OCM/890/README.md

 After many weeks of testing, AGC mode FIX 2 (F2) is a good starting point for excellent airband listening on a decent handheld whip.
 Higher gain antennas (plus pre amp etc) will most likely require FIX 1 (F1).
 If the point of saturation is exceeded and squelch opens, the receiving frequency will reset to 000.00000.
 Reduce value(s) accordingly.

 Users are encouraged to experiment based on location and antenna used.
 As a rule of thumb, high PGA combined with high LNA values will result in distortion of strong local signals.
-Consider reducing LNAS to value 2, or reducing PGA by 1 or more units.
+Consider reducing LNAS to value 2, and/or reducing PGA by 1 or more units.

-Registers

-- LNAs (short) - Low Noise Attenuator Short (coarse)
-- LNA - Low Noise Attenuator (fine)
-- PGA - Programmable Gain Amplifier (threshold)
-- MIX - Mixer (gain)

 Please note registers reset to default on shutdown.